 Ultraviolet-Visible-Near inf rared Spectroscopy

-Enables our team to identify gemstones.
+The RAMAN gives our team the ability to identify gemstones.
 It is also an ideal tool for detecting and analyzing enhancements applied to specific gemstones, such as spinel.